 The NAVTA Committee on Veterinary Technicians Specialties (CVTS) was formed in 1994 and is recognized by the American Veterinary Medical Association.
 The CVTS provides guidelines to veterinary technician organizations to facilitate the formation of a specialty organization.
 Academies develop advanced pathways, which a candidate must follow and complete in order to be awarded the designation of VTS (Veterinary Technician Specialist) in their specific discipline.

-Download the CVTS Guidelines for more information.
-Academies must file an annual report.
+The CVTS Guidelines are under current revision.
+As soon as those revisions are approved, new academy applications will be considered.
+Current Academies must file an annual report.
 Download the Annual Report Guidelines for Specialties and file by January 31st.

 What's the difference between a Society and an Academy?

 A Society is for individuals interested in a specific discipline of veterinary medicine that must represent a distinct and identifiable specialty, supported by an existing veterinary specialty.